gasql/DBStream/README.md

 # DBStream

 Streaming MSSQL database between instances.
+No need of disk space for backup files.

 ## Similarity